 2. The Micro-Self-Care Integration System

-This overwhelmed parent relief technique inserts tiny self-care moments throughout your parenting day without requiring additional time or childcare.
+This self care overwhelmed parents technique inserts tiny self-care moments throughout your parenting day without requiring additional time or childcare.

 Micro-self-care opportunities: